pero-ict-solutions/spree-static-content/README.md

 2. inside your fork run `bundle install`
 3. make sure the tests can run on your system run : `bundle exec rake test_app && bundle exec rspec spec`

+You can also run `bundle exec rake test_app` and then to run the specs run `bundle exec rake`

 ### Fix bugs or add functionality

 1. create a feature branch